artrz/vsc-unix-file-stats/README.md

 Once you're in the main branch with all changes merged and ready to release a new version:

 Use `npm run bump` to increment the version and update the changelog and commit the changes.
 Internally, `bump` uses cliff-jumper to automatize the process.
+Notice this script also calls `vsce package`.

 To undo a bump, use `npm run debump [THE GENERATED TAG]` which undoes the commit and deletes the tag.